AAGI-AUS/AAGIQuarto/README.md

 ## Updating

-As we continue to improve this extension through bug fixes or adding new functionality, you can update it easily like so:.
+As we continue to improve this extension through bug fixes or adding new functionality, you can update it easily like so:

 ```bash
 cd your_quarto_project_folder